-The main stages of the EIA process in respect of Hornsea Three are: 2.6.3.17

-- Election to undertake an EIA, rather than screening; - Scoping to determine the subject matter of the EIA and to identify potentially significant effects; - Data review involving compiling and reviewing available baseline data and/or undertaking of baseline surveys to generate site-specific data; - Assessment and design iteration, whereby the potential impacts of the development during the construction, operational and maintenance, and decommissioning stages of its life are assessed and feedback is provided to the design and engineering team(s) to modify the design of the development where possible in order to avoid, prevent, reduce and/or offset any significant adverse effects on the environment; - Identifying any further mitigation or compensation requirements; - Identifying residual effects; - Consultation with the consultation bodies, stakeholders and the community, in accordance with all relevant requirements (the Planning Act 2008, EIA Regulations and the associated regulations and quidance); - Preparing the PEIR (i.e. consulting on the draft EIA); ٠ - Preparing the Environmental Statement (i.e. reporting on the EIA); and - Controlling and where necessary monitoring the effects of the project during construction, operation and maintenance, and decommissioning in accordance with the mitigation measures identified in the Environmental Statement and/or the requirements identified in the DCO and the related Deemed Marine Licence(s).
+- 2.6.3.7 The main stages of the EIA process in respect of Hornsea Three are: - Decision to undertake an EIA (screening); - Scoping to determine the subject matter of the EIA and to identify potentially significant effects; - Data review involving compiling and reviewing available baseline data and/or undertaking of baseline surveys to generate site-specific data; - Assessment and design iterations, whereby the potential impacts of the development during the construction, operational and maintenance, and decommissioning stages of its life are assessed.
+Feedback is provided to the design and engineering team(s) to modify the design of the development where possible in order to avoid, prevent, reduce and/or offset any significant adverse effects on the environment: - Identifying any further mitigation or compensation requirements; - Identifying residual effects; - Consultation with the consultation bodies, stakeholders and the community, in accordance with all relevant requirements (the Planning Act 2008, EIA Regulations and the associated regulations and guidance); - Preparing the Preliminary Environmental Information Report (PEIR); - Preparing the Environmental Statement (i.e. reporting on the EIA process, updating the information provided in the PEIR and continuing with design iteration and consultation); and - Controlling and where necessary monitoring the effects of the project during construction, operation and maintenance, and decommissioning in accordance with the mitigation measures identified in the Environmental Statement and/or the requirements identified in the DCO and the related Deemed Marine Licence(s) which have been drawn from the findings of the Environmental Statement.